secureCodeBox/secureCodeBox/hooks/finding-post-processing/README.md

 which can be used to add or update fields from your findings meeting specified conditions.

 ## Deployment
-The finding-post-processing `scanType` can be deployed via helm:
+The finding-post-processing chart can be deployed via helm:

 ```bash
 # Install HelmChart (use -n to configure another namespace)